STATUS: Full-Time, Non-Exempt

 SALARY: Mid 40’s K; commensurate w/ experience; excellent benefits package.

-Queens Community House (QCH) is a multi-site, multi-service settlement house that serves the diverse population of Queens through a broad network of programs and services for Children and Youth, Adults and Families, and Older Adults.
-We are a modern interpretation of the traditional settlement house, bringing to our work current best practices, cost-effective management, innovative leadership, and a passion for social and economic justice.
-Our mission is to provide individuals and families with the tools to enrich their lives and build healthy, inclusive com-munities.
-We welcome amazing individuals who have diverse backgrounds and experiences, are inspired by our mission and are highly motivated to change lives.
+Queens Community House (QCH) is a multi-site, multi-service settlement house that serves the diverse population of Queens through a broad network of programs and services for Children and Youth, Adults and Families and Older Adults.
+We are a modern interpretation of the traditional settlement house, bringing to our work current best practices, cost-effective management, innovative leadership and a passion for social and economic justice.
+Our mission is to provide individuals and families with the tools to enrich their lives and build healthy, inclusive communities.
+We welcome individuals from diverse backgrounds and experiences, who are inspired by our mission and are highly motivated to change lives.

 We are seeking a qualified Internship Coordinator, reporting to the Program Director, with a strong commitment to youth development.
 The Learning To Work Program (LTW) is an alternative pathway to graduation for youth 17 years and older, the program is funded by NYC Department of Education implemented in collaboration with and at the site at High School for Arts and Business.
 We are committed to providing support services to students who desire to pursue their high school diploma.
 Students in the LTW program are given the opportunity to participate 10 hours per week in a paid internship and expand their knowledge of career and college options at one-hour weekly seminars.

 - Plan and execute trips with an employment related theme, career panels, alternatives to college fairs and workshops in collaboration with the Employment Specialist.

 - Perform all duties related to carrying a primary counselor caseload, including attendance outreach, one-on-one counseling, co-facilitate advisory maintain case files and record all student interventions weekly in Google forms.